This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When Families Need an Iowa Cerebral Palsy Lawyer

-How do you know if you need a lawyer to help your child?
-If your child was diagnosed with cerebral palsy there is a chance that a preventable medical mistake caused the brain damage that led to this condition.
+If your child was diagnosed with cerebral palsy, there is a chance that a preventable medical mistake caused the brain damage that led to this condition.
 You may not be sure, but you will need an Iowa cerebral palsy lawyer to help you investigate, gather evidence, and determine if you should file a medical malpractice lawsuit.

 How the Right Lawyer Can Help Your Family